First passage time properties of diffusion with a broad class of stochastic diffusion coefficients

 \section{Conclusions}

 In the present study, we investigated how random fluctuations in DCs affect the time it takes for a diffusing particle to reach a target.
 We found that in a one-dimensional semi-infinite domain with an absorbing boundary, all particles are eventually absorbed, even when the DC is described by a positive and non-zero stochastic process.
 We also found that diffusion with a stochastic DC shows an efficient transport of particles early arrived at the absorbing boundary compared to the corresponding diffusion with ensemble-averaged diffusivity.
-In addition, if a stochastic DC has a larger supremum, diffusion shows more efficient transport of early arriving particles, despite having the same ensemble average DC as other cases.
-For ergodic DCs, the mean first passage time is infinite.
-In addition, in the long time limit, the excess proportion of early arriving particles becomes negligible, and the first passage time distribution approaches the L{\' e}vy-Smirnov distribution, which is the first passage time distribution of the standard Brownian motion.
-Although most of the results also hold in three dimensional diffusion outside a spherical absorbing boundary, there are some important differences: for three dimensional diffusion outside a spherical absorbing boundary, absorption is not guaranteed for all particles and for ergodic DCs, as the distance to the absorbing boundary increases, the excess proportion of early arriving particles approaches zero more rapidly.
+In addition, if a stochastic DC has a larger supremum, diffusion shows more efficient transport of early-arriving particles, despite having the same ensemble average DC as other cases.
+For ergodic DCs, the mean FPT is infinite.
+In addition, in the long-time limit, the excess proportion of early-arriving particles becomes negligible, and the FPT distribution approaches the L{\' e}vy-Smirnov distribution, which is the FPT distribution of the classical Brownian motion.
+Although most of the results also hold in three-dimensional diffusion outside a spherical absorbing boundary, there are some important differences: for three-dimensional diffusion outside a spherical absorbing boundary, absorption is not guaranteed for all particles and for ergodic DCs, as the distance to the absorbing boundary increases, the excess proportion of early-arriving particles approaches zero more rapidly.

-Our results on the efficient transport of early arriving particles support the previous finding that diffusion with stochastic DCs is significantly more efficient than the standard Brownian diffusion in extreme targeting scenarios~\cite{Sposini24}.
-However, our results on the efficient transport for ergodic DCs suggest that for efficient transport of early arriving particles to a distant target, it may be advantageous for fluctuations in DCs to be non-ergodic.
-Furthermore, a comparison between the DC described by a two-state Markov process and the DC described by a two-state process in which the sojourn time distribution in each state is given by a power law suggests that DCs described by non-Markov processes may allow for efficient transport of early arriving particles to more distant targets.
+Our results on the efficient transport of early-arriving particles support the previous finding that diffusion with stochastic DCs is significantly more efficient than the classical Brownian diffusion in extreme targeting scenarios~\cite{Sposini24}.
+However, our results on the efficient transport for ergodic DCs suggest that for efficient transport of early-arriving particles to a distant target, it may be advantageous for fluctuations in DCs to be non-ergodic.
+Furthermore, a comparison between the DC described by a two-state Markov process and the DC described by a two-state process in which the sojourn time distribution in each state is given by a power law suggests that DCs described by non-Markov processes may allow for efficient transport of early-arriving particles to more distant targets.